tsboom/dwetl/README.md

-# DW ETL
+# DWETL Data Warehouse ETL

-Dwetl is a python program which handles the Extract Transform and Load of incremental data from Aleph tables into the UMD CLAS Data Warehouse used for reporting.
+Dwetl is a python program which handles the Extract Transform and Load of incremental data from Aleph tables and other csv sources into the UMD USMAI Data Warehouse used for querying and generating reports.

 This application reads several TSV files representing different tables in Aleph, and combines this data into  data warehouse dimensions after data is processed and organized in a different granularity.